Arleigh Burke-class destroyer: Modernization

 Following the production restart in the 2010s, some Flight IIA ships have had a towed sonar array installed.

 In July 2010, BAE Systems announced it had been awarded a contract to modernize 11 ships.
 In May 2014, USNI News reported that 21 of the 28 Flight I and II Arleigh Burke-class destroyers would not receive the full mid-life upgrade that included electronics and Aegis Baseline 9 software for SM-6 compatibility; instead, they would retain the basic BMD 3.6.1 software in a $170 million upgrade concentrating on HM&E systems, and on some ships, their anti-submarine suite.
 Seven Flight I ships—DDGs 51–53, 57, 61, 65, 69—received the full $270 million Baseline 9 upgrade.
-Deputy of surface warfare Dave McFarland said that this change was due to the budget cuts in the Budget Control Act of 2011.
+Deputy of surface warfare Dave McFarland said that this change was due to the budget cuts under the Budget Control Act of 2011.

 In 2016, the Navy announced it would begin outfitting 34 Flight IIA Arleigh Burkes with a hybrid-electric drive (HED) to lower fuel costs.
 The four LM2500 gas turbines of the class are most efficient at high speeds; an electric motor was to be attached to the main reduction gear to turn the drive shaft and propel the ship at speeds under 13 kn, such as during BMD or maritime security operations.
 Use of the HED for half the time could extend time on station by 2.5 days before refueling.
-In March 2018, the Navy announced the HED would be installed on to test the technology, but upgrades of further destroyers would be halted due to changed budget priorities.
+In March 2018, the Navy announced the HED would be installed on to test the technology, but installation on additional destroyers would be halted due to changed budget priorities.